 Birds

-Birds, in general, have come to be associated with freedom of spirit.
+birds, in general, with freedom of spirit.

 Objects